Skip to main content

 Key takeaways:

-• Chronic pain is pain that lasts or comes back for 3 months or more.
+• Chronic pain is pain that lasts or keeps coming back for 3 months or more.

 • Chronic pain affects the whole person.
 It’s best treated with a layered and comprehensive approach.

 Pain is an important messenger.
-It tells you that something in your body needs attention.
+You feel pain when chemical signals are carried to your brain from other parts of your body that may be in distress.
+Pain tells you that something in your body needs attention.
 It may arrive quickly, like a signal to pull away from something hot or sharp.
-Or it might last a while as your body heals from an illness or injury.
-But there are times when pain persists for months or even years.
+It might last a while as your body heals from an illness or injury.
+In some instances, it can develop slowly over time.
+But there are also times when pain can be chronic, and persists for months or even years.

 What is chronic pain?

-Chronic pain lasts a long time.
-It’s often defined as pain that lasts or recurs for more than 3 months.
+Chronic pain, sometimes called “chronic pain syndrome” (CPS), is often defined as pain that lasts or recurs for more than 3 months.
 It might be constant, or it could come and go.
+And there are usually things that make it better or worse.
+The pain may vary in intensity, from quite mild to very severe.
 Some days, there may be no pain at all.
-And there are usually things that make it better or worse.

-What chronic pain feels like is personal.
-There are many health conditions associated with chronic pain.
-The type of pain can vary, depending on the diagnosis.
+Symptoms of chronic pain and what it can feel like is very personal.
+And the type of pain can vary, depending on the diagnosis and health condition linked to it.
 Two people with similar health conditions may have different experiences of pain.

 • Aching